rives-io/riv/docs/developing-cartridges.md

 which are always saved in multiple of 4KB, this also means the minimum size for a cartridge is always 4KB.
-Noticed the cartridge contents were compressed with *xz* compression, the compression could also be tuned to generated smaller cartridges.
+Noticed the cartridge contents were compressed with *xz* compression, the compression could also be tuned to generate smaller cartridges.

 Now lets finally run it: